AnniqueN/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using session is to commit a login to memory on the server so that a user doesn't have to re-login when they want to see an authenticated page.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt is a cross platform file encryption utility from bcrypt.
+Bcrypt is an adaptive password hashing algorithm.

 - [ ] What does bcrypt do to slow down attackers?

+ Bcrypt was designed for password hashing hence it is a slow algorithm.
+This is good for password hashing as it reduces the number of passwords by second an attacker could hash when crafting an attack.

 - [ ] What are the three parts of the JSON Web Token?

+The header, payload, and signature

 ## Minimum Viable Product